 Her pick from the show?
 Latvia-based Materia Bikes, offering modern streamlined bikes made out of natural wood.
 Watch to hear her take.

-For Kris Hanson, senior manager of product management, one of the cornerstones of innovation in the design industry is the advancement of materials that can stand the test of time.
-Marvin pioneered the fiberglass industry with our Integrity by Marvin Windows and Doors products, and Kris admires companies that are forging ahead with innovative materials that help homeowners’ investments last.
+For Kris Hanson, Senior Manager of Product Management, one of the cornerstones of innovation in the design industry is the advancement of materials that can stand the test of time.
+Marvin pioneered the fiberglass industry with their Elevate and Essential Collections of window and door products, and Kris admires companies that are forging ahead with innovative materials that help homeowners’ investments last.
 From thermally-treated decks to nanotechnology, watch to learn about these breakthrough materials.